 If you are looking further afield or for more options in the region outside of Kenya then we highly recommend Nyerere Park Tanzania as another safe and incredible area to Safari.
 Other countries with great safari options in Africa include Gabon, South Africa, Botswana, Zambia and Namibia.

 Kenya’s capital city, Nairobi, is home to the country’s largest and most well connected international airport: Nairobi Jomo Kenyatta.

-Travelling to Kenya from Europe, North America and The MIddle East is very reasonably priced and flights are plentiful throughout the year.
+Travelling to Kenya from Europe, North America and The Middle East is very reasonably priced and flights are plentiful throughout the year.
 Visiting from elsewhere in Asia can be a little bit more pricey and involve multiple stops but there are options available.
 Heading here from Australia and NZ it is best to travel via the Middle East for the cheapest and most direct option.

 Nairobi International Airport is also well connected with the rest of Africa with many options for travel within the region.
-Though these can sometimes be more costly than longer haul trips so plan ahead and research your routes if you are travelling around the wider region.
+Though these can sometimes be more costly than long haul trips so plan ahead and research your routes if you are travelling around the wider region.

 Popular destinations from Nairobi include: